Plan your move with top tips, help and advice from

 Ask our friendly team for a free, no hassle quote today.

-If you are moving to Dorchester or the local area these are our top tips of the best the town has to offer;
+Our top tips of the best the town has to offer;

 A stunning eatery serving mouth-watering meals with bakery a counter that will just make you want to smoosh your nose on glass as you savour their incredible fresh baked cakes and pies (please note, ‘smooshing’ is not allowed on the premises!).